Grow your career with Goodwill

 General Summary:

-Perform full life cycle recruiting activities to meet the organization’s needs, including workforce planning, sourcing and communicating with candidates, screening, orientation paperwork, regulatory reporting, attending job fairs, facilitating the creation and update of job descriptions, managing the ATS, and performing exit interviews.
+Goodwill SCWI is growing!
+We are in search of a Talen Aquisition Specialist to perform full life cycle recruiting activities to meet the organization’s needs, including workforce planning, sourcing and communicating with candidates, screening, orientation paperwork, regulatory reporting, attending job fairs, facilitating the creation and update of job descriptions, managing the ATS, and performing exit interviews.
 Partners with assigned business counterparts on concerns related to employee relations, engagement, and performance management.

 Principal Duties & Responsibilities: